jessstringham/blog/2018-12-27-KL-Divergence.md

 ![](/assets/2018-12-27-minimizing.png)

-It's also neat to plot how the distribution moves!
+It's also neat to plot how the distribution shifts as it improves!

 ![](/assets/2018-12-27-learning.png)